41 Modern Farmhouse Dining Room Ideas With High Style

 Image courtesy of Sara Lynn Brennan Design

-Consider incorporating a vintage-inspired buffet or sideboard to add character to the space and provide additional storage and a surface for displaying decorative items or serving dishes during gatherings.
+Consider incorporating a vintage-inspired buffet or sideboard to add character to the space, providing additional storage and a surface for displaying decorative items or serving dishes during gatherings.
 Look for pieces with distressed finishes or unique hardware to enhance the farmhouse aesthetic.

 Neutral Dining Room with Exquisite Styling